Allow Splunk Observability Cloud services in your network 🔗

 Ensure that you give the proxy the ability to resolve the network names and make outbound HTTP/HTTPS network connections to the URLs listed in URLs to allow in your network or the domains listed in Domains to allow in your network.

-Use Splunk OpenTelemetry Connector in gateway mode.
-You can forward metrics locally to Splunk OpenTelemetry Connector and it will serve as your local store-and-forward service for telemetry.
+Use the Splunk Distribution of OpenTelemetry Collector in gateway mode.
+You can forward metrics locally to the Splunk Distribution of OpenTelemetry Collector, which serves as your local store-and-forward service for telemetry.

-Ensure that you give Splunk OpenTelemetry Connector the ability to resolve the network names and make outbound HTTPS network connections to the URLs listed in URLs to allow in your network or the domains listed in Domains to allow in your network.
+Ensure that you give the Splunk Distribution of OpenTelemetry Collector the ability to resolve the network names and make outbound HTTPS network connections to the URLs listed in URLs to allow in your network or the domains listed in Domains to allow in your network.
+Verify also the list of exposed ports and endpoints.

-Replace the SignalFx Gateway with Splunk OpenTelemetry Connector 🔗
+Replace the SignalFx Gateway with the Splunk Distribution of OpenTelemetry Collector 🔗

-If you are using the SignalFx Gateway, Splunk recommends that you replace it with Splunk OpenTelemetry Connector running in gateway mode.
+If you are using the SignalFx Gateway, replace it with the Splunk Distribution of OpenTelemetry Collector running in gateway mode.

 URLs to allow in your network 🔗